 Other formats may be available upon request.

-To use the DIY Memory Lab, patrons must attend an orientation, read and agree to Octavia Lab policies, sign a release form, and make a reservation.
+To use the DIY Memory Lab, patrons must have a LAPL library card in good standing, attend an orientation, read and agree to Octavia Lab policies, sign a release form, and make a reservation.

 Please remember to bring your own storage media, such as an external hard drive, for your digitized material.